sahilmankar/SignalR-MVC-Chat-App/README.md

 }
 ```

 Here In Above ,This method is invoked when a client sends a message, and it broadcasts the message to all connected clients.
+Here _connections Dictionary object have connectionId as key and username as value.

 ### IChatClient Interface